 When we go to work, we want to know that our jobs are safe and that we are valued by management.
 If you are the manager of a team of employees (or the owner of a business), it’s important to understand that people want to feel safe and secure.
-If an individual is constantly worried and stressed about the future of their job, it is going to be very hard for them to do their best work.
+It is going to be very hard for your employees to do their best work if they have to worry and stress about the future of their job.
 If you want your employees to work to the highest of their abilities, you need to communicate to them that they are valued, safe and secure, both now and into the future.

 That said, job security is more rare than ever before.
 In a global economy that boasts countless cheap labour alternatives, people feel like their jobs might be tenuous.
 They worry that they could be replaced by cheaper labour from abroad, a new hire fresh out of university or even a digitized computer program.
 It is up to you to assuage these worries.